Never make a fringe benefit mistake again...

 So let's say your employee uses your personal laptop for private use, for free.
 This is a fringe benefit.

-the employee on the cost of maintaining that asset.
+You must tax the employee on the cost of maintaining that asset.

 We've made taxing your fringe benefits super easy...